Amazon's $2B in HQ2 incentives just bought it a lot of criticism

 First published at 1:43 p.m.
 PT.

 Updated at 4:40 p.m.
-PT: Adds statement from US Senator Gillbrand and more details.
+PT: Added statement from Sen. Gillbrand and more details.

 Discuss: Amazon's $2B in HQ2 incentives just bought it a lot of criticism